DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Method

 Where we can solve for $d_2$ and $\Delta D$.

 This means that analytically, if the object is moving with constant velocity, the camera should not be moved with a constant velocity.
-However, as mentioned before, upon inspection of the ground-truth annotations, the change of an object's BBox size is often inconsistent with its distance changes from the camera.
-With this in mind, we utilize a neural network and try to fit it to these and other discrepancies in the dataset.
+However, as mentioned before, upon inspection of the GT annotations, the change of an object's BBox size is often inconsistent with its distance changes from the camera.
+Replacing $P_1$ and $P_2$ with it's definition given in Eq. (\ref{eq:pq}), proves Eq. (\ref{analytic}).